-Discover the best Napa coffee shops!
+Discover the 5 best coffee shops in Napa Valley, CA!
 I’ve included the top spots in each town so whether you’re in downtown Napa, St. Helena, Calistoga, or Yountville, you’ll know where to go to find the best coffee and light bites.

 The best Napa coffee shop for a sunny patio and the perfect flat white

-I discovered Southside on my last trip to Napa…and let’s just say I’ll be stopping by the Yountville location every time I’m in the area.
+I discovered Southside Century on my last trip to Napa…and let’s just say I’ll be stopping every time I’m in the area.
 This Napa Valley coffee shop really shines when it comes to a diverse food menu.

 2. Ritual Coffee Roasters – Napa (Oxbow Market)

 One of the best coffee shops in Napa Valley for coffee snobs and pour overs